-The implementation of REV and CEF could reduce transmission and distribution (T&D) line losses.
+The implementation of REV and CEF could reduce T&D line losses.
 Approximately five to eight percent of the energy produced by power plants is lost before it reaches the customer.
 Increased penetration of DG is expected to result in generation sited at or near the load.
-When compared to the typical line loss experienced in the centralized generation system, improved proximity translates to reduced line losses.
+When compared to typical line losses experienced within centralized generation systems, improved proximity translates to reduced line losses.
 The extent to which losses are reduced depends on the relative location of the central generating stations to the load and on the equipment operating between these two points.
+For example, CHP technologies can reduce T&D losses because electricity is generated onsite.